 Campbell’s CS Candy

-In Los Angeles, Coast Guard officials detained Campbell Shipping’s 37,500-dwt bulker CS Candy (built 2012) on 24 September for several deficiencies.
+In Los Angeles, Campbell Shipping’s 37,500-dwt CS Candy (built 2012) was detained on 24 September for several deficiencies.

-They included maintenance of the ship and equipment after an inspector found evidence that the vessel failed to fully implement the ISM Code, requiring an audit before departure.
+They included maintenance of the ship and equipment after an inspector found evidence that the bulker failed to fully implement the ISM Code, requiring an audit before departure.

-Other deficiencies included oil and oily water accumulation in the engine room, and problems with the vessel’s rescue boat.
+Other deficiencies included oil and oily water accumulation in the engine room and problems with the rescue boat.

 Tracking data shows the vessel left Los Angeles on 5 October.